jagrathiks7/jagrathiks7/README.md

 ## Hi there 👋
+I'm a passionate developer who loves building things that make a difference.
+Whether it's a tool to streamline workflows or a creative side project, I'm always exploring new ideas and technologies.

+🔭 Currently working on: designing a website for my compny

+🌱 Learning: TypeScript, Next.js, and testing with Playwright

+🛠️ Tech Stack: JavaScript, React, Node.js, Express, MongoDB, Git & GitHub

+💡 Interests: Frontend development, UI/UX design, open-source contribution, and performance optimization

+📫 How to reach me: jeeyakattemane77@gmail.com
 <!--
 **jagrathiks7/jagrathiks7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.